LieberInstitute/spatialLIBD/inst/app/www/documentation_sce_layer.md

 * no row names,
 * and human Ensembl gene IDs as values in the cells.

-Once you have uploaded a CSV file following this specific format, you can then check if the genes on each of your gene sets are enriched among the statistics from `model results` (`specificity`, etc) that have a false discovery rate (FDR) adjusted p-value less than `FDR cutoff` (0.1 by default).
+Once you have uploaded a CSV file following this specific format, you can then check if the genes on each of your gene sets are enriched among the statistics from `model results` (`enrichment`, etc) that have a false discovery rate (FDR) adjusted p-value less than `FDR cutoff` (0.1 by default).

 Similar to the `Model boxplots` tab, you can interact with the results table or download it.